zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/setup-compute/setup-marketplaceoci-freetier.md

   - **Name**:  Enter a name  or keep the prefilled default (*DO NOT ENTER ANY SPECIAL CHARACTERS HERE*, including periods, underscores, exclamation etc, it will mess up the configuration and you will get an error during the apply process)
   - **Description**:  Same as above
-  - **Create in compartment**:  Select the correct compartment if not already selected
+  - **Create in compartment**:  Select the correct compartment if not already selected *Note: If this is a newly provisioned tenant such as freetier with no user created compartment, stop here and first create it before proceeding.*

 5. Click **Next**.